eriktoger/Haskell/README.md

 Haskell is a fun language.
-But this project is also a way for me to learn how to use git/github.
 The problems are from projecteuler.net